Jul 13, 2025, 3:30 PM

 Highlights

-• The UK Government decided to retain a national wholesale price for electricity rather than adopt zonal pricing.
+• The UK Government has decided to retain a single national wholesale electricity price.

 Story